-The question, then, is how did a word associated with gluttony and hedonism come to mean a 'connoisseur of the best food and wine?'
-Well, while some writers and followers emphasized the pleasure seeking part of Epicurus' message, others focused on restraint and temperance when seeking pleasure.
-So, an epicure, for these people, meant someone who was very selective and, as Mark Morton says in Cupboard Love, dainty.
-The word epicure swung between these two meanings but by the late 1700's the more mellow meaning and less negative meaning had won out.
+The question, then, is how did a word associated with gluttony and hedonism come to mean a ‘connoisseur of the best food and wine?’
+Well, while some writers and followers emphasized the pleasure-seeking part of Epicurus’ message, others focused on restraint and temperance when seeking pleasure.
+So, an epicure, for these people, meant someone who was very selective and, as Mark Morton says in the book Cupboard Love, dainty.
+The word epicure swung between these two meanings but by the late 1700’s the more mellow meaning and less negative meaning had won out.

 Epicure, himself a stoic, was said, along with his disciples, to live on a diet of barley bread, water, and a half-pint of wine a day, hardly an Epicurean delight!